 No state appropriation is made for maintaining Class 4 roads.
-These roads are seasonally functional for normal vehicular traffic and have a dirt surface.
+These roads are seasonally functional for normal vehicular traffic and have a gravel surface.
 Like many Vermont communities, Stratton may have Class 4 roads and legal trails that are not mapped on the VTrans Highway Maps.
 So while the current maps show 0 miles of Class 4 roadway, it is possible that Class 4 roads do exist in Stratton.
-Recent statutory changes require the accounting of mileage and mapping of Class 4 roads and legal town trails.
+Recent statutory changes require the accounting of mileage and mapping of Class 4 roads and legal Town trails.
 Many class 4 highways are old, unmapped, and often observable.
-These particular roads are called "ancient roads".
-Act 178 requires municipalities to identify these "ancient roads" and formally declare their existence to the State of Vermont by February 10, 2015, by adding them to the official Town Highway Map.
-Those ancient roads that are not added to the official map by that date will become "unidentified corridors" on July 1, 2015.
+These particular roads are called "ancient roads."
+Act 178 required municipalities to identify these "ancient roads" and formally declare their existence to the State of Vermont by February 10, 2015, by adding them to the official Town Highway Map.
+Those ancient roads that were not added to the official map by that date became "unidentified corridors" on July 1, 2015.

-Of the town maintained roads just over 15 miles are paved.
+Of the Town maintained roads, just over 15 miles are paved.
 The surface of the remaining 13 miles is a mix of gravel and dirt.
 Unpaved roads tend to limit the amount of traffic and discourage speeding, thereby promoting vehicle safety.
 However, while the traffic calming effect of dirt roads is beneficial, unpaved surfaces are less ideal for commuter bicyclists.

-Stratton-Arlington Rd. is a paved Class 2 Town Highway which provides seasonal access to many outdoor recreation activities.
+Stratton-Arlington Road is a Class 2 Town Highway, part paved and part gravel. that provides seasonal access to many outdoor recreation activities.
 This road is popular for hikers who take summer hikes along the Appalachian Trail and Deerfield River.
-Stratton-Arlington Rd. also provides access to Stratton Mountain Ski Resort via Mountain Rd.
+Stratton-Arlington Road also provides access to Stratton Mountain Resort via West Jamaica Road and Mountain Road.
 VTrans collected Average Annual Daily Traffic (AADT) data for 2007 which shows that 890 vehicles traveled the section of Stratton-Arlington Road between West Wardsboro and West Jamaica Road.
-At the same location in 2013, the AADT was 790.
-AADT falls off considerably for vehicles traveling further west from Grout Pond Road to the Sunderland Town Line to 160 vehicles.
+At the same location in 2011 and 2014, the AADT was estimated to be 790.
+In 2017, the AADT was estimated to have dropped to 490.
+Estimates are based on data from nearby count locations, and where none are available they are calculated using the statewide average growth rate for the appropriate class of road.
+The AADT falls off considerably for vehicles traveling further west from Grout Pond Road to the Sunderland Town Line to 160 vehicles in 2007.
+VTrans estimated that the volume at this location dropped to 130 in 2011, and 50 in 2014 and 2017.
 A major reason for this is the fact that this section of Stratton-Arlington Road heading west is closed during the winter months.
-Along West

-Jamaica Road which connects to Mountain Road and the Stratton Mountain Ski Resort, AADT in 2011 was 370 approximately a half mile north of Stratton-Arlington Road.
-On Mountain Road just north of Bear Creek Road AADT was 380, and just north of Sun Bowl Road it was 570.
+Along West Jamaica Road which connects to Mountain Road and the Stratton Mountain Resort, AADT in 2011 was 370 approximately a half mile north of Stratton-Arlington Road.
+In 2017, the AADT dropped to 327.
+On Mountain Road just north of Bear Creek Road AADT was 380 in 2011, which increased to 401 in 2017.
+Just north of Sun Bowl Road the AADT was 570 in 2011, which increased to 734 in 2017.